 How do safety protocols and site-specific compliance requirements shape the deployment of robotic painting systems in hazardous or high-access environments like refineries or chimneys?

-Different industries have different governing standards for safety compliance.
-For international or European standards, there is the ATEX directive, which is specially designed for an explosive atmosphere.
-In India, we have PESO for the explosive safety organisation, which has set up the IS standards like ISIC lines, which govern the safety of the equipment needed under different explosives.
+Industries have various governing standards for safety compliance.
+For international or European standards, there is the ATEX directive in explosive environments such as the oil and gas sector.
+In India, we have PESO as the equivalent.
 So these protocols are crucial as they avoid huge accidents in the chemical-prone industries.

 Also Read: AI-Powered Industry 4.0: Redefining the Future of Manufacturing Ops